-The Leadership Team, at Naples High School, is an academic team overall with JROTC information, such as Winning Colors, LDRSHIP acronym, and much more.
+The Leadership Team at Naples High School is lead by C/CPT Lizbeth Ruiz.
+It is an academic team overall with JROTC information, such as Winning Colors, LDRSHIP acronym, and much more.
 Over the course of our season we will study flashcards and books that will help our team broaden their knowledge of these ideas to give us the best fighting chance of winning this competition.

 The entire competition is broken up into three parts.
 The first two rounds are commenced as online quizzes that we will take as a team in the JROTC room on a scheduled day.
 If our results place well enough against the other teams, which range from schools all over the country, then we will advance to the next rounds.
 As we compete, we will always keep in mind our goal of reaching the third and final round.
 This round takes place with the top 40 teams from around the nation in our country’s capital, Washington D.C.